wambugu-jon/alx-system_engineering-devops/alx-system_engineering-devops/0x00-shell_basics/README.md

- 0. Where am I? \n A script that prints the absolute path name of the current working directory.
+ Where am I?
+ A script that prints the absolute path name of the current working directory.